eflynch/boardzorg/NOTES.md

 ## Ready For Dev

+* Fix choam charity to not be claimable after auction has begun
 * Support situation where all leaders are tanked and you have to play without leader
 * Support Leader Capture mechanic
 * Support Special Treachery Cards